neuml/txtai/docs/api/index.md

 The following is an example configuration and startup script for the API.

-Note: that this configuration file enables all functionality.
-It is suggested that separate processes are used for each instance of a txtai component.
+Note: This configuration file enables all functionality.
+For memory-bound systems, splitting pipelines into multiple instances is a best practice.

 ```yaml
 # Index file path